Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Cons:

-- Higher price point
+- Highest price point

 Best For:

-Choosing the right pass is important—but so is where you stay.
+Choosing the right pass is important, but so is where you stay.

 See why this Niagara Falls hotel was perfect for our family of six and made using the WEGO and visiting attractions so much easier.